-Loss to a business can come in the form of intelligence theft, data loss, and physical theft, not to mention financial losses from paying recruitment fees, to onboarding and training, only to find out that the new hire is not competent enough to perform the role.
+Loss to a business can come in the form of intellectual theft, data loss, and physical theft, not to mention financial losses from paying recruitment fees, to onboarding and training, only to find out that the new hire is not competent enough to perform the role.
 The statistics aren’t great – research shows 43% of data breaches come from an insider threat.
 A brand isn’t built overnight.
 Some of the most iconic brands are decades in the making.
-To a rogue employee however your customer personal data is only a mouse click away.
+To a rogue employee, however, your customer personal data is only a mouse click away.

 Employers face legal responsibilities for the safety and welfare of their employees, customers, vendors and visitors.
 If an employer hires someone who harms another employee, the employer may face claims for negligent hiring if there is reasonable cause to believe that the employee might have a history of violence.

 Companies also have an ethical responsibility